The world is an uncertain place for emerging businesses and businesses are constantly adapting their sales approaches to respond to market demands.

 (article continues below)

-Given your interest in selling and in private clubs, you might find these additional resources to be of interest.
+Given your interest in selling and in horse shows businesses, you might find these additional resources to be of interest.